dummy-image

 4. Remember your opening one-liner as it sets the tone for your entire speech

-5. Direct most of your jokes at the groom avoid taking jabs at the bride.
+5. Direct most of your jokes at the groom to avoid taking jabs at the bride.

 Outlining the Best Man Wedding Speech Order: Creating a Template